Create a Website Account - Manage notification subscriptions, save form progress and more.

 Black Earth would like to hear from you; please call them directly at 978-290-4610.

-Pre-scheduled pick-up required: call Waste Management on 1-800-972-4545.
+Pre-scheduled pick-up required: call Republic at 1-800-323-4285.
 Multiple items per household per week allowed.
 Items must be placed curbside by 7am on your trash day.
 Only pre-scheduled/pre-paid items will be collected.
-For a full list of what items go curbside and what goes to the Transfer Station, please visit the Disposal Fees, Hours and Locations page.

 Bring fluorescent bulbs to the transfer station.

 A small amount of construction waste may be placed curbside if entirely contained within one orange trash bag.
 No construction waste may be dropped at the transfer station, even in an orange bag.

 Tires are not accepted at the transfer station and must be disposed of privately.
 View the MassDEP Waste Bans flyer for suggestions.
 Auto batteries can be taken to the Transfer Station with a pre-purchased $10 sticker, available from the Town Clerk at Town Hall.
 Please see attendant at Transfer Station for specific location details.

 The Board of Health runs hazardous waste disposal days; please visit the Board of Health webpage for more information: Click Here

 Please call Sue Taylor, the Water & Sewer Clerk on: 978-526-4450